httpwg/http-extensions/draft-ietf-httpbis-cache-digest.md

 origins {{RFC6454}} with the indicated origin.
 Clients MUST NOT send CACHE_DIGEST frames on connections that are not authoritative (as defined in {{RFC7540}}, 10.1) for the indicated origin.

+CACHE_DIGEST allows the client to indicate whether the set of URLs used to compute the digest represent fresh or stale stored responses, using the STALE flag.
+Clients MAY decide whether to only send CACHE_DIGEST frames representing their fresh stored responses, their stale stored responses, or both.

-Clients can choose to only send a subset of the suitable stored responses.
+Clients can choose to only send a subset of the suitable stored responses of each type (fresh or stale).
 However, when the CACHE_DIGEST frames sent represent the complete set of stored responses of a given type, the last such frame SHOULD have a COMPLETE flag set, to indicate to the server that it has all relevant state of that type.
 Note that for the purposes of COMPLETE, responses cached since the beginning of the connection or the last RESET flag on a CACHE_DIGEST frame need not be included.

-CACHE_DIGEST will also include the cached responses' ETags, if they were present in the response.
-This information can be used by servers to decide if a response needs to be pushed to clients;
+CACHE_DIGEST can be computed to include cached responses' ETags, as indicated by the VALIDATORS flag.
+This information can be used by servers to decide what kinds of responses to push to clients;
-If a response is cached and was not changed at the origin server, the server calculating its hash will find it in the digest and therefore will not push it.
-If a response is cached but was modified at the origin server, the server calculating its hash will not find it in the digest, so the response will be pushed.
+for example, a stale response that hasn't changed could be refreshed with a 304 (Not Modified) response; one that has changed can be replaced with a 200 (OK) response, whether the cached response was fresh or stale.

 CACHE_DIGEST has no defined meaning when sent from servers, and SHOULD be ignored by clients.